Abraham Prescott

 Prescott and his apprentices also made hundreds of church basses in addition to violoncellos, violins, and keyboard instruments such as melodians.

 Prescott basses are prized by professional musicians throughout the United States.
 One particularly famous Prescott bass was owned by jazz legend Scott LaFaro.
 The bass was damaged in the auto accident that killed LaFaro in 1961.
-It was later restored by Barrie Kolstein and is currently owned by Kolstein and Son, New York.
+It was later restored by Barrie Kolstein and is owned by Kolstein and Son, New York.